your favourite artists

 Learn in your own time

-You can take our courses any time, anywhere, on any device (except for a fax machine).
+You can take our courses any time, anywhere, on any device.
 Turn your commute into the best hour of the day or be inspired at 2am when you just can’t sleep.
 Learn in your own time and at your own pace.

 What you'll learn

 Eats Everything takes us through his iconic record edits.
 Having created thousands of Reebeefs to play in his live sets, Dan is recognised as the master of the club edit.
 Across the length of this 13 part, hour-long course, Dan digs into his art, teaching you his simple process from start to finish.

 Dan uses Ableton in this video course, but you can follow along in any music production software.
 Because this is not just another dull step-by-step tutorial full of technical jargon – this course teaches you the reasoning and technique behind Dan's world class edits.

 Get ready to start cooking up your own Reebeefs with this inspiring course when you learn:

 - The way Dan approaches an edit, knowing exactly what changes he wants to make before he even opens the DAW.

 - Dozens of processing techniques that Dan uses to spice up his Reebeefs, turning flawed, forgotten tracks into club-friendly bangers.

 - Examples of different kinds of Reebeefs – from ground-up reworks, small tweaks that enhance a track in need of a little beef and even on-the-fly mashups in rekordbox.